arranr/dataviz.jakarta/siteplan.md

 Welcome message:

+Welcome to everyone new or already involved in data visualization, this website aims to guide you through the local scene in Jakarta and surrounding areas of ...?

+This site is maintained by Adieb Haryadi, Adityo Dwijananto, Arran Ridley, and Ferry Firmansyah Putra who are co-organisers of the Data Visualization Society Jakarta Membership Chapter.
+For More information on the Data Visualization Society please have a look here https://www.datavisualizationsociety.org/mission

 For more up-to-date information, follow
 #vizjkt, @vizjkt@vis.social or join our Telegram Channel/Whatsapp group/.

 Organisations

 	Data Journalism/Newsrooms

+		Kompas
+		CNN Indonesia

 	Data Analytics

+		Katadata

 	Research

+		Pulse Lab Jakarta
+		ITDP Indonesia

 	Data Arts